 "During this time, skin tends to be hydrated, pores appear smaller, and collagen production is increased," says Debbie Palmer, MD, a board certified dermatologist and the medical director of Dermatology Associates of New York.

 *Cue close-up selfies and switching your heavy coverage foundation to breezy BB cream.*

 About two weeks later though – sadly for your dazzling Beyoncé glow – an egg leaves your ovaries triggering another pesky hormone that ups your skin's oil production, which causes blemishes and pimples.

-However, the time you really need to arm yourself for (we’re talking make up off, face packs on) is your pre-menstrual stage.
-This is when an egg has attached itself to your uterus but then hasn’t been fertilized, meaning oestrogen decreases and your body prepares itself for its monthly bleed.
+However, the time you really need to arm yourself for (we're talking make up off, face packs on) is your pre-menstrual stage.
+This is when an egg has attached itself to your uterus but then hasn't been fertilised, meaning oestrogen decreases and your body prepares itself for its monthly bleed.

 "Skin tends to look its worst during the days leading up to your period," says Dr. Palmer.
 "There is a decrease in oestrogen and surge of progesterone and testosterone about a week before your period.
 This surge can cause oil production and pores to become clogged with sebum, making them appear larger."

 So, there you have it, 'period glow' is an actual thing, even if it is restricted to a pretty small window.
 All you need to do now is learn your dates and when the time comes, embrace your inner Bey...